bobi/ForkPlayer/README.md

 # ForkPlayer

-##RemoteFork that can be run on with PHP on router or NAS.
+##RemoteFork that can be run with PHP on Linux/router/NAS.

 **Apache config example:**
 ```apache